jonsanders101/thermostat/README.md

 As a human,
 So that my pipes do not burst,
 I want the temperature not to drop below 10 degrees

+As an energy conscious homeowner
+So I don't waste too much energy,
+I want the maximum temperature to be 25 degrees when the power saving mode is on

 ```